zuizui-kuroiko/vim-chatgpt/README.md

 (1) `:Chat '<prompt>'` Sends your raw prompt to the ChatGPT API.
 To use this command, type :Chat followed by your prompt.

-(2) `:<>Ask` If there is no additional context, the code highlighted in the request will be sent to ChatGPT.
+(2) `:<>Ask '<context>'` If there is no additional context, the code highlighted in the request will be sent to ChatGPT.
 The additional context specifies the content of the request to ChatGPT.
-.
+(The highlighted code is also sent to ChatGPT after the additional context.)
 To use these commands (:Ask :Review :Explain, or :Rewrite), visually select the lines of code you want to interact with, then type the desired command and press Enter.

 (3) `:<>Review` Sends the highlighted code to ChatGPT and requests a review.